phuslu/log/README.md

 // BufferWriter is an io.WriteCloser that writes with fixed size buffer. type BufferWriter struct {
-	// MaxSize is the size in bytes of the buffer before it gets flushed.
+	// BufferSize is the size in bytes of the buffer before it gets flushed.
-	MaxSize int
+	BufferSize int

 	// FlushDuration is the period of the writer flush duration FlushDuration time.Duration